gbourniq/portfolio/ansible/README.md

 ```

 ### Encryption of credentials

-Please note `ansible-vault-pw` is a file containing the *ansible vault passphrase*, which is a string used by Ansible to encrypt (and decrypt) ansible sensitive variables.
+The `ansible-vault-pw` file mentioned in the command above, contains the `ansible vault passphrase`, which is essentially a string used by Ansible to encrypt and decrypt sensitive variables.

-Encrypting a variable:
+To encrypt a variable, run a command such as:
 ```bash
 ansible-vault encrypt_string --vault-id user@~/.ssh/ansible-vault-pw <sensitive-value> --name <var-name>
 ```
-This will output an encrypted variable, while can be placed in a `<role-name>/vars/main.yaml` to be used within a role.
+This will output the encrypted variable, which can be inserted in a `<role-name>/vars/main.yaml` to be used within a role.
 ```
 var-name: !vault |
     $ANSIBLE_VAULT;1.2;AES256;user